chepkok3/chepkok3/README.md

 ![Web Design and Development](a full-time student at Microverse.
 Currently learning and working with JavaScript, React, and Bootstrap.)

-I am a full-time student at Microverse.
-Currently learning and working with JavaScript, React, and Bootstrap.

 More about me
-Skills: JS / REACT / Bootstrap/ HTML / CSS

 - 🔭 I’m currently working on JS and React
 - 🌱 I’m currently learning JS, React, Ruby, Rails at Microverse